 Back in January, in my post Enough’s Enough, I stated that if something noteworthy came up I would post about it.
 One of the things uppermost in my mind when I made that comment was Elliott Bay Brewing’s soon to open third brewpub in Lake City on Seattle’s north side…

 As readers of this blog know, when I arrived at my choice for Puget’s Perfect Pint, Elliott Bay was only narrowly beaten by Elysian for the top honor, and it was an extremely tough choice.
 Because of this I have been eagerly awaiting the opening of Elliott Bay’s Lake City pub even though the neighborhood is not one I expect to find myself in all that often.
-Well, they opened on March 26th and at the first opportunity, The Spouse, The Daughter & I paid them a visit.
+Well, they opened on March 26th and at the first opportunity, Mr & Mrs Fueled by Beer and The Daughter paid them a visit.

 The first observation I’ll make about this new brewpub is that in choosing Lake City I believe Elliott Bay has shown the same genius for investing in under served, untapped neighborhoods as they did in Burien.

 That location is widely acknowledged as one of the catalysts that fueled downtown Burien’s ‘back from the dead’ resurgence.
 And it doesn’t take a rocket scientist to recognize that Elliott Bay coming to Lake City could have the same impact.
 I’m not the only one who sees this and I hope the local community sees it this way too – by spending their hard-earned dollars there as often as they can.

 Prior to the opening of Elliott Bay Lake City, Seattle’s far northside was totally devoid of brewpubs: from the Ram at Northgate Mall there were no more brewpubs until you reached Big-E in Lynnwood, a distance of over 8 miles.